Skip To Main Content

 Travel with Drama

-Because of Tabor's close proximity to teaching programs at institutions such as Boston University and Brown University, as well as regional theaters such as the Trinity Repertory Company in Providence, the American Repertory Theater in Cambridge, and the Massachusetts' Shakespeare and Company Ensemble, students have regular opportunity to meet and receive critique from directors, actors, and designers from area theatrical resources.
+Because of Tabor's close proximity to teaching programs at institutions such as Boston University and Brown University, and regional theaters such as the Trinity Repertory Company in Providence, the American Repertory Theater in Cambridge, and the Massachusetts' Shakespeare and Company Ensemble, students have regular opportunities to meet and receive critique from directors, actors, and designers from local theatrical resources.

 What is a dramaturg?